 The VoIP industry has been actively promoting "HD Voice."
 This wideband voice standard requires that calls are processed with quality better than the narrowband 3 kHz frequency response that has been a staple of the telco industry for over 100 years.
 Many new VoIP telephones offer high quality audio codecs such as G.722 and Speex which allows them to be branded "HD Voice-capable."
 STAC VIP provides the ability to accept incoming wideband voice calls from these new VoIP telephones as well as wideband voice capable Smartphones and soft codecs.
 Now your callers can sound like in-studio guests!

 VoIP calls utilize a protocol known as SIP to establish a connection between two callers.
 SIP also negotiates which audio codec will be used for the call.
 So, when a call is placed to STAC VIP from a VoIP telephone, soft codec or even a Smart phone using Comrex’s ARC for AndroidTM app, STAC VIP will negotiate to find the highest quality codec supported by the caller’s phone.
 The result is crystal clear, high quality caller audio for you and your listening audience.

 Call Screening and Control

 STAC IP is an integrated Call Screening and Control interface that runs natively on STAC VIP.
-By connecting a video monitor, keyboard and mouse or by using a simple web browser, the password protected graphical user inter- face provides basic call screening functionality such as caller name, location and notes.
+By simply using a web browser, the password protected graphical user interface provides basic call screening functionality such as caller name, location and notes.
 STAC IP even provides caller ID information when available!
 Used in conjunction with the STAC VIP Control Surface Hands Free mode, a call screener can utilize STAC IP to answer and screen callers and even text chat with a host in a different studio.